-The Gazette is out today (Thursday, January 8) for the bargain price of just 80p.
+The Gazette is out today (Thursday, March 5) and is on sale for 80p.